kramer/reactive-http/README.md

 ### Fix Fatal signal 11 (SIGSEGV) at 0x00000000 (code=1) on Android

-OkHttp has a [problem](https://github.com/square/okhttp/issues/184) that cause this crush on Android.
-Official workaround from square is to do following just after OkHttpClient instance is created:
+OkHttp has a [problem](https://github.com/square/okhttp/issues/184) that causes this crash on Android.
+The official workaround from square is to do the following just after OkHttpClient instance is created:

 ```java
 OkHttpClient okHttpClient = new OkHttpClient();